nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ## Economics Glossary

 ### Base Issuance
-The creation of new CKBytes through temporary inflation that is paid to miners through Base Rewards.

-Base Issuance is paid for by using a fixed and decreasing inflation schedule.
-Approximately every four years the amount is halved until eventually stopping when the cap of 33.6 billion CKBytes have been issued.
+### Base Inssuance
+Base Issuance is the basic CKByte issuance with a fixed and decreasing schedule.
+Base issuance is awarded to miners as incentives to protect the network and also as an indirect token distribution method.

+Base issuance is limited to a finite total supply 33.6G (33.6 billion) CKBytes.

 #### See Also
 - [Base Reward](#base-reward)